pymc-devs/pymc-examples/myst_nbs/case_studies/reinforcement_learning.myst.md

 In this example, the obtained posteriors are nicely centered around the MLE values.
 What we have gained is an idea of the plausible uncertainty around these values.

-### Bonus: Alternative model using Bernoulli for the likelihood
+### Alternative model using Bernoulli for the likelihood

+In this last section I provide an alternative implementation of the model using a Bernoulli likelihood.

 ```{code-cell} ipython3
 :id: pQdszDk_qYCX